kctffs/battleships/README.md

  - ### Unfixed Bugs.
    - When the battleships are randomised and generated onto the board, they sometimes have the possibility of passing from `9` to `0`.
      - This is a bug that has not been resloved as troubleshooting and trying to achieve helo came to no avail.
        - There will of course be a way to fix this and it is to do with the `%` operator however, this was a piece of code that could be better.
-As a sly solution (which is not the correct solution) the board could be interpreted as a sphere and therefore the placements of the boats become logical and the bug is no more.
+As a sly solution (which is not the correct solution) the board could be interpreted as a sphere and therefore the placements of the battleships become logical and the bug is no more.

 ## Credits.